 You can wing it?
 Meaning you hike until you feel tired and go knocking on doors when you arrive to find lodging for the night.
 Or you can pre-plan it as much as possible and have a few places booked in advance.

 Spoiler alert!
-Some villages such as Soraypampa on your first night has no resources online so the only way to secure lodging is by getting there and walking up to places.
+Some villages such as Soraypampa on your first night have very little resources online so I would book ahead!

 I recommend a bit of pre-planning.
 Our hostel was heaven sent on our second night which we wouldn’t have been able to secure the day of.
 You can check out the vlog here to see what I mean.